holepunchto/pear-docs/helpers/secretstream.md

 Makes a new stream.

-`isInitiator` is a boolean indicating whether you are the client or the server.
+`isInitiator` is a boolean indicating whether user is the client or the server.

 `rawStream` can be set to an underlying transport stream to run the noise stream over.